 About Red Fern Glass

-Red Fern Glass is the small hot glass studio of Ed Pennebaker.
-Ed primarily makes Art Glass Lighting using traditional offhand glassblowing techniques.
-All the glass is made by Ed in his Arkansas backwoods studio with no assistance.
+Red Fern Glass is the art glass studio of Ed Pennebaker.
+Ed makes Sculpture and Art Glass Lighting using traditional glassblowing techniques.
+All the glass is made by Ed in his Ozark woodlands studio.
 Ed believes in working incessantly, cultivating concepts, discrimination and technique.

 Studio